Negru-Diana/Python-FundamenteleProgramarii/Inchiriere_filme/README.md

 -  inchirieri.txt — Logs rental transactions.

 This approach provides simplicity and portability, making it ideal for early-stage software development projects.

+## 🌟 Key Features

+-  🎯 Modular Design: The layered architecture ensures clear separation of concerns, enhancing both code readability and maintainability.

+-  🔍 Input Validation: Strong validation rules ensure the integrity and consistency of user data, preventing errors and inconsistencies.

+-  📤 Full CRUD Functionality: The system supports full lifecycle management for clients, movies, and rentals, offering a complete solution for rental transactions.

+-  📑 Sorting & Filtering: Advanced query options allow users to filter and sort data, improving efficiency in finding specific information.

+-  🛠️ Robust Error Handling: The system gracefully handles errors, ensuring stability even when faced with invalid inputs or unexpected scenarios.